bspeice/speice.io/_posts/2019-02-07-a-heaping-helping.md

 Finally, there are two "addendum" issues that are important to address when discussing Rust and the heap:
-- Stack-based alternatives to some standard library types are available
+- Non-heap alternatives to many standard library types are available.
-- Special allocators to track memory behavior are available
+- Special allocators to track memory behavior should be used to benchmark code.

 # Smart pointers